dlicht110/compiler-construction/BNFC-example.md

 Write your own C-- program and parse it.

 ### Exercise
 You will not know the programming language Promela.
-In this exercise you will see how to use a BNF in order to understand whether a program in a programming language you don't know is a legal program.
+In this exercise you will see how to use a BNF in order to understand whether a program in a programming language you don't know is a legal program (this will help you to learn how to write your own grammar later).
 In other words, the task is to take the [Promela grammar](http://spinroot.com/spin/Man/grammar.html) and parse the following program by hand.
 Return an error message if the program cannot be parsed.
 (The program is a variation of the [Peterson algorithm](https://en.wikipedia.org/wiki/Peterson%27s_algorithm).)

 ```
 bool	turn, flag[2];